karrot-dev/35c3-foodsaving-talk/index.md

 </div>

 ???
-Big thanks go to the great foodsharing.de community, which served as main inspiration for our foodsaving worldwide concept and Karrot development.
+Big thanks go to foodsharing.de

+- Its community served as main inspiration for our foodsaving worldwide concept
+- Its software inspired Karrot development.

 ---